Ben-Woolley/java-for-beginners/docs/lesson5.md

     // create three Pokemon: Charmander, Bulbasaur, and Squirtle.
     // TIP: the attributes should be static

-    // Create a list of Pokemon starterPokemon (use static)
+    // Create a list of Pokemon starterPokemon (a static list)
+    // use a static block (I will explain) to fill the list with the pokemon.

     static List<Pokemon> get() {
-        // add the three Pokemon to the list created above and return the list }
+        // return your created static list here
+    }

     /**